Give people a chance to pop a question to POTUS and they'll take the invitation and run with it.

 @POTUS Are you struggling with the 140 character limit when answering these questions?

 Well, yes, the president did have issues with the 140-character thing.
-One of his answers was a two-part tweet and another was a three-parter.
+One of his answers was a two-part tweet.
+Another was a three-parter.

-Obama answered about a dozen questions in all, covering climate change, Arctic drilling, trade and education.
+Obama answered about a dozen questions in all.
+He covered climate change, Arctic drilling, trade and education.
 And, as an avid basketball fan, he bit on two sports queries:

 "The heart of the Cavs is Lebron," Obama told one questioner.
-LeBron James returned to the Cavaliers in 2014 and led Cleveland into this year's NBA Finals.
+LeBron James returned to the Cavaliers in 2014.
+He led Cleveland into this year's NBA Finals.

-Obama also said he was sorry about the recent firing of Bulls head coach Tom Thibodeau.
+Obama also said he was sorry about the recent firing of Chicago Bulls head coach Tom Thibodeau.

 "Love Thibs and think he did a great job.
 Sorry to see him go but expect he will be snatched up soon by another team," Obama said.